What is a Breast Lift?

-Extremely large, heavy breasts—D cups or larger—tend to sag soon after a mastopexy, so women with larger breasts may not be good candidates for this surgery.
-The problem is that the skin envelope simply can’t withstand the effects of gravity; although in some cases internal sutures, absorbable mesh, a muscle sling, or other techniques may be used to suspend the breast tissue.
-Pregnancy also may undo the positive effects of the surgery.
+Extremely large and heavy breasts (D-cups or larger) tend to sag soon after a mastopexy, so women with a larger breast size may not be good candidates for this surgery.
+The problem is that the skin envelope simply can’t withstand the effects of gravity; although in some cases, internal sutures, absorbable mesh, a muscle sling, or other techniques may be used to suspend the breast tissue.
+Pregnancy may also undo the positive effects of the surgery.

-Your surgeon will do a breast examination and take careful measurements of your nipples in relation to other parts of your breasts and torso.
+Dr. Joe will do a breast examination and take careful measurements of your nipples in relation to other parts of your breasts and torso.
 Perhaps you’ll only need a lift on one side.
-The size and shape you expect may not match what our Minneapolis plastic surgeon, Dr. Joe Gryskiewicz, has in mind, so bring in pictures to show your doctor what you envision.
-Your doctor should also give you a general idea of where your areola and nipple will be positioned.
+The size and shape you expect may not match what Dr. Joe has in mind, so bring pictures to your consultation to portray the outcome you envision.
+Dr. Joe will also give you a general idea of where your areolas and nipples will be positioned after surgery.

 - Do you want a smaller areola?
 If so, how much smaller?

-This is a same-day procedure usually done under general anesthesia but occasionally under intravenous sedation if limited incisions are to be used.
-The procedure takes about one and a half to three and a half hours.
+This is a same-day procedure usually done under general anesthesia, but occasionally under intravenous sedation if limited incisions are used.
+The procedure takes about one and a half to two and a half hours.
 Depending on the nipple level and amount of excess skin, incisions can range from a small crescent above the areola to the classic incision pattern that looks like an anchor.
-I have created a procedure that uses a wavy incision around the areola, which can better camouﬂage the scar (published in Plastic and Reconstructive Surgery, 2002, p.
+Dr. Joe has created a procedure that uses a wavy incision around the areola, which can better camouﬂage the scar (published in Plastic and Reconstructive Surgery, 2002, p.
 1778, “ ‘Zigzag’ Wavy-line Periareolar Incision”).
-Any of the mastopexy procedures may be done in combination with breast implants.
+Any of the mastopexy procedures may be done in combination with breast implant placement.

 The most limited procedure involves removing a crescent or half-moon pattern of skin horizontally along the top of the areola.
 This leaves a curved scar along the top half of the areola.
 Crescent mastopexy can be used when the nipple needs to be raised about half an inch.
 It works well in combination with breast augmentation because the implant’s volume also supports the nipple in an upward direction.
 Some surgeons prefer to place the implant on top of the muscle in a mastopexy procedure.